kmspitzer/UFO-Sightings/README.md

 # javascript-challenge

-## Javascript Challenge     10 March 2021
-Kate Spitzer      in collaboration with Rick Spitzer

 This functionality uses Javascript and the D3 library to allow filtering of a dataset based on user input.
 The filtered data is then dynamically displayed on a web page.